How do our identities shift as we age? What’s possible? What’s scary?

 How can we find meaning and mark this transition with creativity and intention?

-GENerate is a year-long rite of passage experience for a small cohort of people curious to explore what it means to get older — or to become an elder.
+GENerate is a year-long rite of passage experience for a small cohort of seekers, 60ish and above, exploring different ways to age wisely, generatively, and soulfully together.

-GENerate provides a nurturing, inclusive space for a select cohort of curious adults to study, reflect, and celebrate life’s transitions together.
-Inspired by art and texts and stories from Jewish and world wisdom traditions, and featuring a mid-process deep dive into Lab/Shul’s renowned Storahtelling curriculum, GENerate explores how we might age wisely, generatively, and soulfully.
+GENerate provides a nurturing, inclusive space for a select cohort of curious adults to ask what it means to get older — or to become an elder.
+Inspired by art, texts, and stories from Jewish and world wisdom traditions, and featuring a mid-process deep dive into Lab/Shul’s renowned Storahtelling curriculum, GENerate invites depth, openness, heart-centered conversation and discovery regarding this extraordinary and sacred season of our lives.
 The year culminates with a communal coming-of-age ritual, marking this threshold with the support of a loving community.

 Program includes: